 Steps to initiate diversity and inclusion planning in the workplace

-There are 6 steps of building a strategic diversity, equity and inclusion plan (DE&I).
+There are 6 steps to building a strategic diversity, equity and inclusion plan (DE&I).

 1. Setting goals

 All your plans, including the DE&I plan, must align with your company's values.
 Having the ultimate mission statement shows the commitment of your organisation towards the employees, allowing them to see the path that everyone is heading to and the goals they are trying to achieve.

 For example, “Integrity” is one of our six core values here at TRG.
 Our Founder and CEO, Rick Yvanovich, stated: “We are direct, honest and transparent and aim to do the right things.
 We say what we do, and we do what we say.”